sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

       **PRODUCER** | Rebecca Chisholm (she/her)\
       **ASSISTANT DIRECTOR** | Olivier Namet (he/him)\
       **SCENIC CARPENTER** | Matthew Ferris (he/him)
-metaTitle: Sunday In The Park With George, by Stephen Sondheim and James Lapine, plays at the Wheatsheaf  Hall from 20-30 June 2024 and Thorrington Theatre on 28 July and 4 August 2024
+metaTitle: Sunday in the Park with George, by Stephen Sondheim and James Lapine, plays at the Wheatsheaf  Hall from 20-30 June 2024 and Thorrington Theatre on 28 July and 4 August 2024
-metaDescription: Sunday In The Park With George, by Stephen Sondheim and James Lapine, is inspired by George Seurat's famous painting.
+metaDescription: Sunday in the Park with George, by Stephen Sondheim and James Lapine, is inspired by George Seurat's famous painting.
 This poetic musical masterpiece explores the challenges in understanding life and art.
 It is part of Sedos’ 2024 season and plays at the Wheatsheaf Hall from 20-30 June 2024